 Moving money between accounts can be a bit tricky because of withdrawal rules and contribution limits for certain registered accounts (like an RRSP or a TFSA).
 Below are some guidelines with things to consider when moving money between your Wealthsimple accounts.

 Not all accounts currently support internal transfers.
-If you do not see the account in the "To" section, please e-mail support to see if the internal transfer can be conducted manually by our back-office.
+If you do not see the account in the "To" section, please contact support to see if the internal transfer can be conducted manually by our back-office.

-Personal Accounts: These accounts do not have any withdrawal rules or contribution limits and so money can moved in or out of these accounts.
+Personal Accounts: These accounts do not have any withdrawal rules or contribution limits and so money can move in or out of these accounts.
 One consideration is whenever you move money from a Personal account, you'll be realizing gains or losses.

 TFSAs: These accounts have contribution limits and so you will want to ensure that you have the appropriate contribution room if you are transferring money into your TFSA.
 We encourage you to create an account online with the Canada Revenue Agency (CRA) to determine if you have enough room!